 Medicaid is a health insurance option available for people with little or very low income or people who have a disability.
 Medicaid is a joint state and federal program.
 The federal government defines broad requirements, and the state determines eligibility levels and operates the program.
 Some people qualify for both Medicaid and Medicare.

-Maryland expanded Medicaid coverage under the ACA, and enrollment in the state’s Medicaid and CHIP coverage has increased by 63 percent since 2013.
-The federal government pays 90 percent of the cost of Medicaid expansion, while the state pays the remaining 10 percent.
+Maryland expanded Medicaid coverage under the ACA, and enrollment in the state’s Medicaid and CHIP coverage has increased by 6% since 2013.
+The federal government pays 90% of the cost of Medicaid expansion, while the state pays the remaining 10%.